Governance

 -

-Our team assists in establishing a Change Control Board (CCB) to evaluate and approve significant project scope changes to prevent scope creep.
+Our team helps establish a Change Control Board (CCB) to evaluate and approve significant changes to the project scope to prevent scope creep.

 -

-Also, we set-up a formal escalation process to promptly address project roadblocks.
+Also, we set up a formal escalation process to address project roadblocks promptly.

 7. Lessons Learned & Continuous Improvement